marcelpatrick/3rdPersonV2/README.md

 }
 ```

-- Create a subclass of SimpleShooterGameModeBase: In Unreal > add new > new C++ class > show all classes > SimpleShooterGameModeBase > "KillEmAllGameMode"
-- in KillEmAllGameMode > details > default pawn class > select our main player: BP_PlayerShooterCharacter
 - Also implement PawnKilled() in KillEmAllGameMode which will override the virtual PawnKilled() method in the parent SimpleShooterGameModeBase.

 ShooterCharacter.cpp